kenn44/ammi-lightweight/README.md

 Several problems arise:
 * 10 in performance
 * two large images of 4mo each :whale2: :whale2:
-And the static site builder uses (Squarespace) is as graceful as an elephant.
+* the static site builder uses (Squarespace) is as graceful as an elephant.

 So I decided to propose a version of the site completely redone, lightweight with HTML, [Bulma](https://bulma.io/) and vanilla JS.
 ## Roadmap
 - [ ] Alternative new design
 - [ ] Favicon